 painting

-Years of wandering the ancient cobblestone streets of Latin America, leaning against 15th-century walls, plastered in layers of crumbling color, I discovered my artistic language.
+Karson spent years wandering the ancient cobblestone streets of Latin America, leaning against 15th-century walls, plastered in layers of crumbling color, where she discovered her artistic language.
 Between the cracks and creases of plaster and concrete, the faded beauty of time emanates through.
-My aesthetic derives from the practice of layering paint on paint, creating a patina finish that reflects years of history, and stories expressed through weathered pigment.
-Through a process of repetitive sanding and painting, I aspire to create pieces that echo the luxury of distressed time.
-The intersection between antique and now.
-My Grandmother Arlene’s oil paintings and my Great Uncle Tom Thomson’s renowned landscapes on canvas are constant inspiration.
-As is Manhattan-born abstract expressionist, Helen Frankenthaler, whose work was groundbreaking for allowing pigment to mingle on canvas.
+Her aesthetic derives from the practice of layering paint on paint, creating a patina finish that reflects years of history, and stories expressed through weathered pigment.
+Through a process of repetitive sanding and painting, she aspires to create pieces that echo the luxury of distressed time—the intersection between antique and now.
+Karson draws constant inspiration from her Grandmother Arlene’s oil paintings and her Great Uncle Tom Thomson’s renowned landscapes on canvas, as well as Manhattan-born abstract expressionist Helen Frankenthaler, whose work was groundbreaking for allowing pigment to mingle on canvas.

-I specialize in creating large-scale mirrors from repurposed wooden doors, for hanging, sliding, or leaning against walls, however you choose to display them.
-I refinish tired wooden furniture, giving pieces new life with distressed texture, producing unique works of art for the home.
-I offer painting services for any and all things wood.
-My work is custom, providing the opportunity for one of a kind creative experiences with clients.
+She specializes in creating large-scale mirrors from repurposed wooden doors, for hanging, sliding, or leaning against walls, however they are chosen to be displayed.
+Karson also refinishes tired wooden furniture, giving pieces new life with distressed texture, producing unique works of art for the home.
+She offers painting services for any and all things wood.
+Her work is custom, providing the opportunity for one-of-a-kind creative experiences with clients.
 Email for inquiries and collaborations.